networksetcetera/LODS/demo11_draft.md

 3. Get the connection string for the namespace

-    ```bash
-    connectionString=$(az servicebus namespace authorization-rule keys list \
-    --resource-group $myResourceGroup \
-    --namespace-name $namespaceName \
-    --name RootManageSharedAccessKey \
-    --query primaryConnectionString --output tsv)
-    echo $connectionString
-    ```
+   1. In the **Azure Portal** go to the new resource that was created
+   1. Select **Shared Access Policies** under the Settings section in the left-hand navigation
+   1. Click the _Root ManageSharedAccessKey_ link
+   1. Copy the value of the **Primary Connect String**.

-After the last command runs, copy and paste the connection string to a temporary location such as Notepad.
+   1. Paste the connection string to a temporary location such as Notepad.
 You will need it in the next step.

-## Create console app to send messages to the queue
+## Create Python application to send messages to the queue

 1. Set up the new console app on your local machine
     * Create a new folder named *az204svcbusSend*.